SiliconLabs/zigbee_applications/README.md

 # Silicon Labs Zigbee Application Examples #

-This repo demonstrates some of the applications that can be built on top of the Silicon Labs Zigbee stack
+This repo demonstrates some of the applications that can be built on top of the Silicon Labs Zigbee stack.

 ## Examples ##

 - Two Zigbee Applications on one SoC
+- Optimizing Boot-up Rejoin

 ## Documentation ##